 The Kommatia Patterns sleeveless bodysuit sewn in a crushed velvet.

 Several months ago I scored this beautiful crushed velvet from Mood Fabrics with the intention of making something for my daughter.
+I can't get enough of this material, I even have a crushed velvet sofa!
 I remembered her remarking to me while shopping together that she liked the look of “crunched velvet”.
 This made my 90s grunge girl’s heart soar a little so when I saw the crushed velvet at Mood Fabrics, I snagged some up immediately.

 It sat in my studio for months waiting for both the right project inspiration and the time for me to sew it up.
 Isn’t that how it always is?
 A happy sewing project requires the perfect fabric, the perfect project, and the time to sew it up.
 How often do any of us have all three?
 But I digress…

 Following my own rules for sewing clothes teens will love, I let her take charge of the design.
 At first she wanted a fitted tank dress.
 It would have been beautiful on her, but it wasn't something I could see a 14 year old having much opportunity to wear.
 When I pointed out that was going to be too dressy for everyday wear, she decided she wanted a bodysuit instead.
 It was a good decision.

 Apparently she’d been wanting one for a while so she could have the look of a tucked in t-shirt without having to retuck it all the time.
 She didn’t like the ones she’s found in stores because they don’t have enough coverage on the rear end to be comfortable.
 I think she might have used the phrase “dental floss”.

 Off to the internet I went, and found this cap sleeve bodysuit by Kommatia Patterns that suited her style perfectly.
 (Their website says it’s sleeveless, but it feels more like a cap sleeve to me.)